There are two ways a person can be nominated as a candidate at a Legislative Council election:

 All candidate nominations must include a $400 deposit.

 Go to nomination information for Legislative Council elections for further details on each nomination application form.

 The nomination period for the 2010 Legislative Council elections closed at 12 noon on Monday 12 April 2010.

 At 12 noon on the day following the close of nominations, the names of the candidate contesting the election are officially announced.

 Once the candidates have been announced, the draws for positions on the ballot paper are undertaken.

-A full list of candidates for the House of Assembly elections is published as full-page advertisements in The Advocate, The Examiner and The Mercury a few days after the announcement of candidates.
-The list of candidates shows the party columns in the order they will appear on the ballot papers, with candidate names shown in alphabetical order.
+Lists of candidates for the Legislative Council elections are published in The Examiner and The Mercury after the announcement of candidates.
+The candidates’ names are published in alphabetical order.